kilpkonn/msc-thesis/main.typ

 We attempt to infer the expected type at the cursor.
 If we manage to infer the type then we run the term search in order to get the suggestions.

-The main difference between using term search for autocomplete and using it to fill holes is that we've decided to disable borrowchecking when generating suggestions for autocompletion.
+The main difference between using term search for autocomplete and using it to fill holes is that we've decided to disable borrow checking when generating suggestions for autocompletion.
 This means that not all the suggestions are valid programs and may need some modifications by user.

-The rationale for it comes from both technical limitations of the tool as well as different expectations from the user.
+The rationale for it comes from both technical limitations of the tool and different expectations from the user.
 The main techincal limitation is that borrow checking happens in the MIR layer of abstraction and `rust-analyzer` (nor `rustc`) does not support lowering partial (user is still typing) programs to MIR.

-However there is also some motivation from user perspective for the tool to give also suggestions that do not borrow check.
+However, there is also some motivation from user perspective for the tool to give also suggestions that do not borrow check.
 We found that it is quite often that when writing the code the user jumps back and forward to fix borrow checking issues.
 #todo("would be good to have reference to something here")
 For example consider the snippet below: